 Great Vow Zen Monastery is a residential community of lay and ordained people engaged in around-the-clock Buddhist practice.
-The practice heritage of the monastery is the Soto/Rinzai lineage of Taizan Maezumi, Roshi enriched by the teachings of the Theravada and Tibetan traditions.
+The practice heritage of the monastery is the Soto/Rinzai lineage of Taizan Maezumi, Roshi enriched by the teachings of the Tibetan and Theravada traditions.

 Abbots Jan Chozen Bays, Roshi and Hogen Bays, Roshi are the spiritual directors and head teachers of the monastery with teaching assistance from other ZCO teachers, lay and ordained.
 Great Vow offers residencies, retreats and workshops that are open and available to everybody.
 There are many ways you can practice here.